-Cryptocurrency information about South Korea in 2021
+Cryptocurrency adoption and trends in South Korea in 2022

 of South Koreans